daphnezht/Haoting-Zhuang.github.io/_posts/2017-9-23-Hello-World.md

 ![](/images/AllStationHist1.png?raw=true)

 From the chart we could see that the top 55 stations take more than 50% of the total traffic.
 And the top 150 stations take more than 80%.
-So we could that the top stations are the ones we should focus on.
+So we know that the top stations are the ones we should focus on.

 ### When does the most traffic appear?
 Further looking into the data, we chose the top 5 stations and for each of the station, we ploted how the traffic volume change within one calendar week for all the 4 weeks that we are investigating.
 We found there's consistant pattern between different weeks and across different stations.
 The traffic volume peak time always appear during 4~8 pm when people are out of work and heading back home.
 At peak, there are around 150 to 290 passengers pass by per minute.